MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 ---
 title: "Opt in to early access updates  | MicrosoftDocs"
-description: Opt in to early access updates in Power Platform and Dynamics 365
+description: Opt in to early access updates in Microsoft Power Platform and Dynamics 365.
 author: angelmarshall
 ms.author: tsmarsha
 ms.reviewer: jimholtz